About the Artist

 Adolph Gottlieb dies on March 4 in New York City.
 His funeral is held on March 8, 1974.
 Three friends speak of the artist they knew: poet Leo Yamin, critic Harold Rosenberg, and historian Meyer Schapiro.
 Yamin, a friend since childhood, relates that Gottlieb “always wanted to be an artist.
 From the beginning, Gottlieb thought that art was not only different but better than other things.”

-The Museum of Modern Art organizes a memorial exhibition Adolph Gottlieb: 1903-1974, that is on view from March 20 – April 15, 1974.
+The Museum of Modern Art organizes a memorial exhibition Adolph Gottlieb: 1903-1974.
 In the wall text introducing the exhibition, William Rubin, Director of the Department of Painting and Sculpture at MoMA, writes,

 “In a generation that boasted many great painters, Gottlieb’s work was notable for its consistent quality — derived from the assurance with which he explored, over a period of almost 40 years, the unfolding of his own private vision…Until his death, Gottlieb continued to explore the possibilities of this balance of poetry and abstraction with a world of symbols he had made entirely on his own.
 He painted at the peak of his form to the end and had one of the longest and most undeviating careers in the history of American painting.”